lwelzel/computational-physics/assignment_1/README.md

 # Read Me:
 ## Use:
+TLDR:
+1. Do the normal stuff you would do for a project, .yml files are in the same folder as the readme
+2. I recommend to run md_simulation_func.py for a test run.
+   1. Plotting might throw some errors depending if you have run enough simulations to extract statistical information
+   2. But then you can always run many_sim_wrapper.py if you want to melt some cpus and simulate many runs

 ### Preparation
 1. Set up environment using requirements.txt and environment.yml files.
 This might be multiple files.
 2. Verify that the correct modules and dependencies are installed